Cedar-81/Recreate/README.md

 I saw this fan art project that was created by the offical Olivia Rodrigo fan account- one of my favorite artists, and I thought it looked cool [twitter post here](https://x.com/LiviesHQ/status/1833234088523927813).
 I decided to create a Rust tool that lets you do something similar.
 All you need to do is specify an image directory and some command-line options, and you're good to go! <br/>
 Here is the fan art/GUTS album cover collage
+`PS: Click on image/load it in a new tab and zoom to see each individual image`
     <p align="center">
         <img src="https://pbs.twimg.com/media/GXD0rxxWgAA2iHf?format=jpg&name=large" alt="image from the twitter post" width="400"/>
     </p>